MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Mail/New-MgUserMailFolder.md

   - `[UnsubscribeEnabled <Boolean?>]`:
   - `[WebLink <String>]`:

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the mailFolder.
+`MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>`: The collection of multi-value extended properties defined for the mailFolder.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Value <String[]>]`: A collection of property values.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the mailFolder.
+`SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>`: The collection of single-value extended properties defined for the mailFolder.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Value <String>]`: A property value.

-USERCONFIGURATIONS <IMicrosoftGraphUserConfiguration\[]>: .
+`USERCONFIGURATIONS <IMicrosoftGraphUserConfiguration[]>`: .
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[BinaryData <Byte[]>]`:

-## RELATED LINKS

 ## RELATED LINKS